DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_clean_db_lsn.md

 5. Click **Delete**.

-## Step 2: Removing the RuleApp from the Rule Execution Server console
+## Step 2: Removing the RuleApp from the Decision Server console

-You remove the decision artifacts from the Rule Execution Server console.
+You remove the decision artifacts from the Decision Server console.

 **Procedure**

-1. Open the Rule Execution Server console.
+1. Open the Decision Server console.
 2. Log in as an administrator by entering `odmAdmin` as the user name and password.
 3. Open the **Explorer** tab, and click **RuleApps** under **Navigator**.
 4. Select the mydeployment RuleApp, and click **Remove** to delete it.
 A warning message opens.
 Make sure that the message shows the RuleApp that you want to delete.